Boat Launch Observations

 (24) If you ever see a wide eyed skipper coming back to the launch rather rapidly shortly after he has just launched, give him room quickly.
 It is very possible he has forgotten to replace his drain plugs.
 This does not necessarily have to be a smaller boat.
 As witnessed of a 26' Bayliner at the Westport launch in the late summer of 2001.
 The most obvious visual thing on this boat was that BOTH bilge pumps were working at capacity.

 He had gotten just outside the boat basin when he realized the boat was not responding to the throttle and steering as usual.
 He looked over the sides and saw both of the automatic bilge pumps doing what they are supposed to do.
-Then came the frantic dash back to the launch, waving off of a then launching boat and the frantic run to the parking lot to get his trailer back in the water ASAP.
+Then came the frantic dash back to the launch, waving off a then launching boat and the frantic run to the parking lot to get his trailer back in the water ASAP.
 He only lost an hour, but the pumps were not large enough capacity to keep the saltwater out of the I/O engine's starter.
 Overhaul time the next week.

 (25) Then again at the Westport launch, there is the guy who does not understand that you get in line to launch or take out.
 About 3 PM when many fishermen were coming in, his young guy (about 35) launching a new ThunderJet with a Mercury Sport-Jet for power comes blasting into the launch from the wrong side, (RH side) does no prepping, pulls ahead of the pickup and trailer who is next in line (LH side) to take out.
-He RAPIDLY pulls in, backs down enough so the jet unit is into the water, in the middle of a 2 lane launch, then pulls the engine cover, primes the motor, gets it started.
+He RAPIDLY pulls in, backs down enough so the jet unit is into the water, in the MIDDLE of a 2 lane launch, then pulls the engine cover, primes the motor, gets it started.
 He then shuts it off, removes his tie-downs, backs it into the water.
 His older partner then holds the boat next to the dock while the young man drives off to park the pickup and trailer.

 All the while the boaters at the dock behind the Thunderjet, is still waiting to take out.
 The next thing seen is the is the young man comes back on foot, stops at the pay box, gets his launch envelope, fills it out, deposits it in the box, then RUNS back to the parking lot to put the stub in his pickup window.
 As he comes running back to the launch, he says to the driver (my son) who WAS the next in line waiting pickup, "I suppose you are waiting for me" The immediate answer was HELL YES.
 He now runs down, jumps into the boat, sits down in the captains seat, but has to immediately jump up, pull the boat keys out of his rear pocket.
-Now he has a problem maneuvering away from the dock and around the waiting boats as it is a inboard jet unit and not that good at backing up in tight quarters with a wind blowing.
-If he had waited 5 minutes, done is prepping, and let the waiting pickup (mine) get backed down, the waiting boat would have been gone and he would have not had as much problems.
+Now with the motor running, he has a problem maneuvering away from the dock and around the waiting boats as it is an inboard jet unit and not that good at backing up in tight quarters with a wind blowing.
+If he had waited 5 minutes, done is prepping, and let the waiting pickup (mine) get backed down, the waiting boat (mine) would have been gone and he would have not had as much problems.

-(26) At the Smith Creek launch on Willapa Bay 2007 a fairly new Mercury car was parked in the south side of the parking lot of the boat preparation lane just after daylight.
-Then on the west side of the lot at the top of the ramp (about 80') and in the area where anyone would need to pull into to be able to back down to launch on the SW corner was a new black Chevy short box pickup and trailer parked.
+(27) At the Smith Creek launch on Willapa Bay 2007 a fairly new Mercury car was parked in the south side of the parking lot of the boat preparation lane just after daylight.
+Then on the west side of the lot, at the top of the ramp (about 80') and in the area where anyone would need to pull into to be able to back down to launch on the SW corner was a new black Chevy short box pickup and trailer parked.
 Since the Mercury was in the prep lane and this Chevy was crowding anyone who needed to launch, things were rather cramped.
-To launch you had to pull up along side, then past the pickup, jockey even with him, then over back behind him to even begin to get in position to be aligned to the ramp.
+To launch you had to pull up along side, then past the pickup, jockey even with him, then over and back behind him to even begin to get in position to be aligned to the angled ramp.
 This might have not been so bad with a short wheel-based pickup, but with a long bed extended cab it created a exercise not really needed.
 Plus this launch is not square with the parking lot/ramp lanes, which really compounds things.

 I can see the Mercury if the owner was a passenger to a fishing boat and just met the boater at the launch very possibly not knowing launch procedures, but the pickup was totally out of line, lazy in only pulling ahead to the top of the launch blocking anyone else who came in after they left for a day of fishing.
 There was a note placed under his windshield wiper, (by me) which read something to the effect "please be considerate of those who come in to launch after you have parked your vehicle where it is needed to pull into to launch".
 Then the next week-end he was back, but did park another 30 feet farther into the lot.

-(27) Labor Day Weekend, 2000
+(28) Labor Day Weekend, 2000

 As we approached the Everett docks, we could sense the chaos of new boaters.
 There was a strong wind and accompanying current cross wind pushing half the people into the docks and half of them away.
 At capacity, we kept it floating while we watched the zoo of boaters trying to get themselves attached like flies in a wine glass crawling up the sides just to fall back in.
 There were boats attached with bowlines only, floating perpendicular to the dock while the wives clung on narrowly.